veronikagregorec/parallax-website/README.md

-# Animated Parallax Website
+# Parallax Website

-Created with HTML and CSS.
+Created animated parallax website with HTML and CSS.
 I made a desktop and a mobile version.

-Demo: <a href="https://gregorec.github.io/animated-parallax-website/">Animated Parallax Website</a>
+Demo: <a href="https://gregorec.github.io/parallax-website/">Parallax Website</a>

 ![](screenshot/section.png)